-7-Zip is an open source file archiver with the high compression ratio for ZIP and GZIP formats.
+7-Zip is an open source file archiver with the high compression ratio for ZIP and GZIP formats, It's a free alternative to the popluar shareware archivers WinRAR and WinZip.
 It uses its own 7z archive format, but can read and write many other archive formats and offers a significantly higher compression ratio than its peers - up to 40% higher.
 It is developed by Igor Pavlov and was first released in 1999.

 By default, 7-Zip creates 7z-format archives with a .7z file extension.
 Each archive can contain multiple directories and files.
 As a container format, security or size reduction are achieved using a stacked combination of filters.
 These can consist of pre-processors, compression algorithms, and encryption filters.

 The core 7z compression uses a variety of algorithms, the most common of which are bzip2, PPMd, LZMA2, and LZMA.
 Developed by Pavlov, LZMA is a relatively new system, making its debut as part of the 7z format.
 LZMA uses an LZ-based sliding dictionary of up to 4 GB in size, backed by a range coder.

 - Packing / unpacking: 7z, XZ, BZIP2, GZIP, TAR, ZIP and WIM

 - Unpacking only: AR, ARJ, CAB, CHM, CPIO, CramFS, DMG, EXT, FAT, GPT, HFS, IHEX, ISO, LZH, LZMA, MBR, MSI, NSIS, NTFS, QCOW2, RAR, RPM, SquashFS, UDF, UEFI, VDI, VHD, VMDK, WIM, XAR and Z.

 - Multiple-core CPU threading

 - Plugin for FAR Manager